ywx649999311/vizic/docs/source/extensions.rst

 Extensions
 **********

-The communication between the front-end Leaflet maps and the MongoDB database is empowered by custom server handlers.
-Leaflet maps at the front-end request data by URL.
-The associated server handlers query the database and returns data.

-To further take advantages of the unique design provided by Vizic, users can add their own server handlers and enable additional features that require access to the database.
-Under **vizic.mongo_ext** subpackage, **extension** module hosts custom handlers and **db_connect** module has all the functions to query the database.
+At the front-end, all maps and layers are controlled by **Leaflet** JavaScript library.
+Initially, **Leaflet** is designed to work with tiled web maps stored as many PNG images.
+To make the visualization customizable, **Vizic** creates vector tiles on the fly from catalogs stored in MongoDB database.

+The data pipeline is composed of two modules: **db_connect** and **extension**.
+The **db_connect** provides all of the functions that are used to access the catalogs stored in the database.
+The **extension** module contains custom server handlers, which listen to URL requests, call the functions in the **db_connect** module and return requested information.

+In the future, any added functionality that requires the access to the database by URL, can takes advantage of existing database utility function and custom server handlers found below.
+In addition, users can write their own database functions and server handlers.

-Regarding how to write custom server handler for Jupyter App, an in-depth explanation can be found here_.
+Regarding how to write custom server handler for Jupyter Notebook App, an in-depth explanation can be found here_.

 	.. _here: http://jupyter-notebook.readthedocs.io/en/latest/extending/handlers.html